emilpriver/go-hugo-portfolio/content/blog/we-should-all-code-like-steve-jobs.md

 I genuinely love simple, easy-to-understand code that isn't bogged down by a bunch of rules.
 The projects I've maintained that have remained in use for the longest time are precisely these types of projects.
 Conversely, projects that rigidly adhere to some "clean code" philosophy have often required complete rewrites.
 This frequently happens because developers' personal preferences for these abstract principles take precedence over the primary goal of shipping a working solution.
 Their pursuit of an idealized "clean code" state can complicate development, leading to extensive refactoring that, in turn, introduces bugs and devilish complexity.

-To be clear, I don't want to dunk on developers who like Clean Code, Domain-Driven Development, or any similar methodologies.
+To be clear, I don't want to dunk on developers who like Clean Code, Domain-Driven Design, or any similar methodologies.
 I do appreciate developers who stand by their convictions and keep pushing for them.
 I just firmly believe these methodologies often work better in theory than in practice.

 Anyway, if you liked this article and want to follow me on X, you can find me at https://x.com/emil_priver